Changelog

 Avoid fixing elements to the bottom of the viewport.
 There’s significant reserved space around the glass UI, which will cause your element to be positioned further up than you might think, leading to unwanted whitespace in the most reachable area:

-I stubbornly wanted to only use screenshots of apple.com, but I think you can imagine how this looks like with full-width elements on the bottom of the page creating a big gap.
+I stubbornly wanted to only use screenshots of apple.com, but I think you can imagine how much worse this looks with full-width elements on the bottom of the page creating a big gap.

 Get out of the way